 Genealogies also include earlier ancestors.
 Many oral traditions identify the Polynesian explorer Kupe as the first arrival.
-And another ancestor, Toi, was also said to be living in Te Ika-a-Māui (the North Island) before the arrival of tribal canoes.
+In some traditions another ancestor, Toi, was also said to be living in Te Ika-a-Māui (the North Island) before the arrival of tribal canoes.

 Historians who question the accounts of the early arrival of Kupe and Toi say that these developed from European ideas or Pacific Island sources rather than through Māori oral tradition.
 These traditions establish both Kupe and Toi as real figures who lived around the time of the settlement canoes – 1300–1400 or later.

-Explorers could have been active on the coast without leaving archaeological traces on land.
-It is almost certain that some explorers returned to East Polynesia with sailing directions, as told in Māori traditions.
+Explorers may have travelled along the coast without leaving archaeological traces on land.
+It is possible that some explorers returned to East Polynesia with sailing directions, as told in Māori traditions.

 Drawbacks of genealogical dating

 For dating purposes, genealogies are problematic.
-For example, if you assume the average gap between generations was 20 rather than 25 years, this alters the arrival and settlement dates by hundreds of years.
+For example, if you assume the average gap between generations was 20 rather than 25 years, this alters the arrival and settlement dates by more than 100 years.
 Genealogies can also be highly selective, highlighting or bringing in some ancestors and not mentioning others.
 In addition, there are complex kinship patterns in Māori society; genealogies did not always follow parent–child relationships.